TerraDharitri/drt-go-chain/README.md

 The installation of go should proceed as shown in official golang installation guide https://golang.org/doc/install .
 In order to run the node, minimum golang version should be 1.17.6.

 ### Step 2: clone the repository and build the binaries:
-The main branch that will be used is the master branch.
+The main branch that will be used is the main branch.
 Alternatively, an older release tag can be used.

 ```
 # set $GOPATH if not set and export to ~/.profile along with Go binary path